-- Multiple MCTP transport bindings handling is described in subclause 7.8. - 333 NOTE All the MCTP message segmentation and reassembly capabilities required are defined at the package level.
+- 343 Multiple MCTP transport bindings handling is described in subclause 7.8. - 344 NOTE All the MCTP message segmentation and reassembly capabilities required are defined at the package level.

-7.2 Routing of NC-SI Pass-through traffic
+345 7.2 Routing of NC-SI Pass-through traffic

-7.2.1 Transmit NC-SI Pass-through traffic (MC to LAN)
+346 7.2.1 Transmit NC-SI Pass-through traffic (MC to LAN)

 Because multiple NC-SI channels can share an EID, identification of channel is still based on the source MAC address of the packet.
-Given the shared media behavior of RBT in multidrop configurations, packets
+Given the shared media behavior of RBT in multidrop configurations, packets not destined to this package can be seen.
+In NC-SI over MCTP, the NC-SI pass-through packets are routed over an MCTP network, thus packets destined to other packages are not expected.
+The NC should drop the received NC-SI TX Pass-through packets that are not destined to its package and may count them in one of the channels' Tx error counter.
+If counted, these errors shall be included in the "Passthrough TX Packets Dropped" counter as part of the Get NC-SI Pass-through Statistics Response.

-- 338 not destined to this package can be seen.
-In NC-SI over MCTP, the NC-SI pass-through packets are - routed over an MCTP network, thus packets destined to other packages should not be expected.
-The NC - 340 should drop the received NC-SI TX Pass-through packets that are not destined to its package and count - them as transmit errors.
-These errors shall be included in the "Pass-through TX Packets Dropped" - counter as part of the Get NC-SI Pass-through Statistics Response.
+354 7.2.2 Receive NC-SI Pass-through traffic (LAN to MC)

-343 7.2.2 Receive NC-SI Pass-through traffic (LAN to MC)
+355 The forwarding of network traffic to the MC shall use the same rules as defined in DSP0222.

-The forwarding of network traffic to the MC shall use the same rules as defined in DSP0222.
+356 7.3 Multiple NC support

-7.3 Multiple NC support
+357 7.3.1 NC-SI arbitration support

-346 7.3.1 NC-SI arbitration support
+In the original NC-SI specification, hardware and command-based arbitration are defined as ways to share an inherently point-to-point media between different NCs.
+With MCTP, the media itself may provide other means to arbitrate between different NCs.
+Thus, there is no need to use NC-SI HW arbitration method to arbitrate between multiple NCs on an MCTP network.

-- In the original NC-SI specification, hardware and command-based arbitration are defined as ways to - share an inherently point-to-point media between different NCs.
-With MCTP, the media itself may provide - other means to arbitrate between different NCs.
-Thus, there is no need to use NC-SI HW arbitration - method to arbitrate between multiple NCs on an MCTP network. - 351 An NC supporting the NC-SI over MCTP binding shall retain the support for the 'select package' and - 352 'deselect package' commands to allow control of asynchronous transmission from the NC.
+An NC supporting the NC-SI over MCTP binding shall retain the support for the 'select package' and 'deselect package' commands to allow control of asynchronous transmission from the NC.

-7.4 Flow control
+364 7.4 Flow control

-7.4.1 Flow control for MCTP packets
+365 7.4.1 Flow control for MCTP packets

-- 355 A physical medium supporting NC-SI over MCTP communication shall be able to buffer at least one NC- - 356 SI Control or Ethernet message at the rate of the physical layer.
-Flow control of MCTP packets between - 357 the Network Controller and the Management Controller (if any) may be handled by the flow control - 358 mechanisms that are specified for that particular MCTP Transport Binding for a physical medium.
-For - 359 example, a network controller may use the SMBus clock stretching mechanism to delay the reception of - 360 MCTP packets or may drop such packets.
+A physical medium supporting NC-SI over MCTP communication shall be able to buffer at least one NC-SI Control or Ethernet message at the rate of the physical layer.
+Flow control of MCTP packets between the Network Controller and the Management Controller (if any) may be handled by the flow control mechanisms that are specified for that particular MCTP Transport Binding for a physical medium.
+For example, a network controller may use the SMBus clock stretching mechanism to delay the reception of MCTP packets or may drop such packets.

-361 7.4.2 Flow control for NC-SI over MCTP Control messages
+372 7.4.2 Flow control for NC-SI over MCTP Control messages

-- 362 Flow control of NC-SI Control over MCTP messages is handled by the request/response protocol used for - those messages.
-The Network Controller shall be able to process a single NC-SI command at a time from - the Management Controller.
-The Management Controller shall wait until getting a NC-SI response to that - 365 NC-SI command, or for a response timeout, before sending another NC-SI command over MCTP to that - 366 NC.
+Flow control of NC-SI Control over MCTP messages is handled by the request/response protocol used for those messages.
+The Network Controller shall be able to process a single NC-SI command at a time from the Management Controller.
+The Management Controller shall wait until getting a NC-SI response to that NC-SI command, or for a response timeout, before sending another NC-SI command over MCTP to that NC.

-367 7.4.3 Flow control for NC-SI Pass-through packets.
+378 7.4.3 Flow control for NC-SI Pass-through packets.

-- The NC-SI Pass-through traffic flow control used in RBT is an Ethernet-specific technology that is not well - suited to an MCTP transport.
-An implementation of this specification may support Ethernet flow control, - but it will apply only to Ethernet messages (message type 0x3) and not to messages of NC-SI Control - 371 over MCTP type (message type 0x2).
-The method used to control the rate of transmission of Ethernet - packets is beyond the scope of this specification.
+The NC-SI Pass-through traffic flow control used in RBT is an Ethernet-specific technology that is not well suited to an MCTP transport.
+An implementation of this specification may support Ethernet flow control, but it will apply only to Ethernet messages (message type - 0x3) and not to messages of NC-SI Control over MCTP type (message type - 0x2).
+The method used to control the rate of transmission of Ethernet packets is beyond the scope of this specification.

-373 7.5 Interleaving of messages
+384 7.5 Interleaving of messages